-Hopefully, you already know exactly who your audience is — from where they shop to how they search.
-Your voice should reflect your audience while being true to your brand’s mission and values.
+Hopefully, you already know exactly who your target audience is — from where they shop and what they like to do to how they search.

 The most effective content speaks to the audience in their language and with terms they know well.
-If your target audience is millennials or Gen Z, for example, you’ll likely have different verbiage and communication styles than you would if your target audience was affluent couples over 50.
+If your target audience is millennials or Gen Z, for example, you’ll likely have different messaging than you would if your target audience was affluent couples over 50.

 Once you define your voice, consider codifying it via a brand-specific content and style guide so that everyone on your team is on the same page.
 This can also be referenced by the person writing social media posts, since brand voice should be consistent across those platforms as well.